 The George Boole Foundation (GBF) has the objective of fostering the beneficial application of deductive logic and inference in effective decision-making for the solution to social, economic and environmental challenges.
-Our orientation is towards practical demonstrations in all areas of application and the review of state of the art technologies and techniques applied to harness the power of data, information & knowledge in an effective manner.

 |The financial crisis|

 "There is little doubt that the financial crisis emerging during 2007-2009 was a combined and direct result of inadequate attention to appropriate decision analysis in the realms of corporate commercial and financial risk assessment.
 There was also insufficient attention given to the identification of appropriate economic policy options at the national and international levels.

 It is clear that there is an urgent need for better decision analysis at the micro and macroeconomics levels